shadowamy/learn_git/readme.txt

 test
-Creating a new branch is quik.
+Creating a new branch is quik & simple.